Metro Clark: Politics

 The urban area is represented in the lower house of the Philippines as part of Pampanga province: San Fernando is part of the 3rd District of Pampanga; while Angeles and Mabalacat are parts of the 1st District.

 San Fernando and Mabalacat are both component cities which means they are still able to vote for provincial officials.
 Angeles is a highly urbanized city, which means it is administratively independent of Pampanga, but is grouped with the province for representational purposes.

 Arts and culture

 San Fernando is considered the heart of Kapampangan culture.
 Pampanga itself is widely considered to be the culinary capital of the Philippines.
 Sisig was created in Angeles.

 At the moment, the area is served by five museums.
 The Museum of Philippine Arts and Culture in Angeles is the most recent addition.
-Some other notable ones include Museo ning Angeles, which was established in 1999 showcasing history of Angeles City; the Museum of Philippine Social History in San Fernando, which is housed in the historic Pamintuan Mansion; and Clark 4D Museum hosting interactive displays on the history of Clark.
+Some other notable ones include Museo ning Angeles, which was established in 1999 showcasing history of Angeles City; the Museum of Philippine Social History in Angeles City, which is housed in the historic Pamintuan Mansion; and Clark 4D Museum hosting interactive displays on the history of Clark.